 Unfortunately, a combination of historical events and government practices have created a situation where equality does not exist for everyone today.
 Many Aboriginal and Torres Strait Islander peoples have lost their vision and their culture and do not have the right skills to be able to create a positive future for themselves.

-Ganbina aims to give Indigenous youth the skills and support they need to access the educational opportunities available to them, to train for a career which matches their potential and ultimately, to become financially independent.
+Ganbina aims to give Indigenous youth the skills and support they need to access the educational opportunities available to them, to train for a career which matches their potential and ultimately become financially independent.

 By empowering them in this way, these young people will go on to live more fulfilling lives themselves and will become agents of sustainable change within their own communities.

 Where do you get your statistics from?